MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 through General Ledger when posting transaction individually (without a batch).

-If you don’t mark the option, you’ll be able to edit the transactions again using General Ledger’s Transaction Entry window before posting them to your permanent General Ledger records.
-However, if you edit amounts at this point, you must reconcile General Ledger’s year-to-date tables to ensure that posted amounts are identical.
+If you don't mark the option, you'll be able to edit the transactions again using General Ledger's Transaction Entry window before posting them to your permanent General Ledger records.
+However, if you edit amounts at this point, you must reconcile General Ledger's year-to-date tables to ensure that posted amounts are identical.
 For more information on reconciling financial information, refer to the General Ledger documentation.